ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 d. -771.39%

-8. Determine which State in the Central Region has the highest distribution of profits using interquartile ranges.
+**8. Determine which State in the Central Region has the highest distribution of profits using interquartile ranges.**

 a.
 South Dakota